Interesting Times: Themes

 In an interview republished at L-space, the Terry Pratchett wiki, Pratchett explains the concepts behind the novel.
-"It'd be easier for people to read Interesting Times, than the sum it up, but I would say that one of the things I wanted to develop in the story was the strange way in which revolutions can turn into tyrannies.
+"It'd be easier for people to read Interesting Times, than to sum it up, but I would say that one of the things I wanted to develop in the story was the strange way in which revolutions can turn into tyrannies.
 People struggle to over-throw tyrants, then suddenly find that they're ruled by "The Government" once again - and popular uprisings don't stop often to ask common people what it is they need."

 Reception

 Interesting Times was well received by critics and readers alike.
 The book enjoys consistently high reviews on both Amazon and Goodreads.

 The San Francisco Chronicle called the novel "unadulterated fun… Witty… Frequently hilarious" and remarked that "Pratchett parodies everything in sight."